xstarkit/kyn/README.md

     - 7: circular polarisation angle &beta; = 0.5 asin(V/sqrt(Q^(2)+U^(2)+V^(2)))
   * **par20 ... tau**
     - tau of the disc atmosphere,
     - tables created by Monte Carlo code Stokes for tau = 0.2, 0.5, 1, 2, 5, 10
+      are used for tau &le; 10
-    - Chandrasekhar's relations for infinite optical depth for tau > 10 (I in tables is actually the same already for tau=5 and Q for tau=10)
+    - Chandrasekhar's relations for infinite optical depth are used for tau > 10 (I in tables is actually the same already for tau=5 and Q for tau=10)
   * **par21 ... nthreads**
     - number of threads used for computations